DataHighway-DHX/node/EXAMPLES.md

 * Notes:
   * Alice's Substrate-based node on default TCP port 30333
   * Her chain database stored locally at `/tmp/polkadot-chains/alice`
   * Bootnode ID of her node is `Local node identity is: QmWYmZrHFPkgX8PgMgUpHJsK6Q6vWbeVXrKhciunJdRvKZ` (peer id), which is generated from the `--node-key` value specified below and shown when the node is running.
-Note that `--alice` provides Alice's session key that is shown when you run `subkey inspect //Alice`, alternatively you could provide the private key that is necessary to produce blocks with `--key "bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice"`.
+Note that `--alice` provides Alice's session key that is shown when you run `subkey inspect --scheme ed25519 "//Alice"`, alternatively you could provide the private key that is necessary to produce blocks with `--key "bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice"`.
 In production the session keys are provided to the node using RPC calls `author_insertKey` and `author_rotateKeys`.
 If you explicitly specify a `--node-key` (i.e. `--node-key 88dc3417d5058ec4b4503e0c12ea1a0a89be200fe98922423d4334014fa6b0ee`) when you start your validator node, the logs will still display your peer id with `Local node identity is: Qxxxxxx`, and you could then include it in the chain_spec_local.json file under "bootNodes".
 Also the peer id is listed when you go to view the list of full nodes and authority nodes at Polkadot.js Apps https://polkadot.js.org/apps/#/explorer/datahighway

 #### Terminal 2